AdaCore/training_material/courses/spark_essentials/030_spark_language/03-language_restrictions.rst

 .. container:: speakernote

-   There are more minor restrictions on the user of specific features, like some expressions which cannot mention variables.
+   There are more minor restrictions on the user of specific features, like some expressions which cannot mention variables

 --------------------------------
 Functions Without Side-Effects